 Imrana Alhaji Buba is 23 year old from Yobe State.
 Imrana is the founder of an organisation that encourages peace building.
 Since 2010, he has partnered with local groups to visit surrounding villages to carry out community building and youth education programmes.
 His organisation now has more than 600 members.
 Imrana also offers training for unemployed young people.
 He was selected for the 2016 Queen’s Young Leaders Awards in recognition of his work around peace building.

 We know there way more of them.
-Know other young Nigerian leaders to watch in 2017?
+Know other young Nigerian leaders raising the bar?
 Tell us in the comments!